-a.
-National Standards

-- i.
-Vegetation and other horticultural materials must be installed in accordance with the latest edition of the American Standard for Nursery Stock published by American Hort. - b.
+- a.
+National Standards - Vegetation and other horticultural materials must be installed in accordance with the latest edition of the American Standard for Nursery Stock published by American Hort. - b.
 Installation Prior to Occupancy - i.
 Landscaping required by this Ordinance must be completed prior to the issuance of a Certificate of Occupancy by the Building Official. - ii.
-If seasonal or abnormally inclement weather conditions preclude complete installation, the Building Official may grant a Certificate of Occupancy if the applicant provides a bond or other security equal in value the remaining work to be completed as estimated by an accredited landscape professional.
+If seasonal or abnormally inclement weather conditions preclude complete installation, the

+Building Official may grant a Certificate of Occupancy if the APPLICANT provides letter of commitment to complete installation by the next planting season.